-- Two delegations may speak in favor of the motion and two opposed; the motion shall then be put to a vote, - The effect is the same as adjourning debate (rule 7.3) and requires a motion for Reconsideration (rule 7.12) in order to discuss the item again, - This motion is in order during the Concurrent and Combined General Assembly Plenary sessions. - Assembly requires a two-thirds majority vote of all members present and voting for passage.
+• The effect is the same as adjourning debate (rule

+7.3) and requires a motion for Reconsideration (rule

+7.12) in order to discuss the item again,

+• This motion is in order during the Concurrent and Combined General Assembly Plenary sessions.

+8.6 IMPORTANT QUESTION.
+An Important Question in the General Assembly requires a two-thirds majority vote of all members present and voting for passage.
 Amendments to draft resolutions dealing with Important Questions also require a two-thirds majority vote for passage.
 Decisions on Important Questions are applicable only to the General Assembly.
 When discussed in committees, these issues are debated and voted upon utilizing normal committee rules.
-Such questions shall include: - Recommendations with respect to maintenance of international peace and security (only when the Security Council fails to act), - Admission of new members to the UN, - Suspension of rights and privileges of membership, - Expulsion of Member States, - Questions in relationship to the Trusteeship system, - Budgetary questions.
+Such questions shall include:

+• Recommendations with respect to maintenance of international peace and security (only when the Security Council fails to act),

+- Admission of new members to the UN,

+- Suspension of rights and privileges of membership,

+- Expulsion of Member States,

+- Questions in relationship to the Trusteeship system,

+- Budgetary questions.